 As I start walking away, the guy in the back asks me, “Where are you going?”

-I say, “To change my clothes.”
+“To change my clothes.”

 He has been sitting on the third step and hasn’t said anything to us.
 I don’t remember him introducing himself.
 He isn’t wearing a shirt and is very thin with longer black thick, curly hair and he is tall by Guatemalan standards, I can tell, even as he sits.
 It’s like he just appeared.
 I notice too there is a little boy sitting on a stool just to the right of the opening of the tienda.

-I say, “Let’s go” and Diana follows me.
+“Let’s go,” I say and Diana follows me.

-We change quickly and freshen up some.
+We change and freshen up some.
 We walk back out of the corridor onto the street and they are still sitting there playing.
 I ask if they mind if I take a photo of them.
 They say no, but that we have to be in the picture too.
 The little boy is still sitting there so he also makes the photo.

-We finally after a few moments to meet up with Molly and Comorada and others for dinner.
+We meet up with Molly and Comorada and others for dinner.
 They had met some people who are traveling, and they have joined us.
 There is the German guy who is traveling around the world on a tight budget.
 He’s got a throttled voice but speaks pretty good English.
-He’s harrier than most, his clothes are dirty, he smells, and has big hands if you know what I mean.
+He’s harrier than most, his clothes are dirty, he smells, and has big hands, if you know what I mean.
 Interestingly, I have only known blonde, blue-eyed Germans, so meeting a dark haired, dark eyed one is different.
 I stop just short of asking the German if he loves sauerkraut.

 There are a couple of girls from Spain; they don’t speak English, so others must translate everything for me.
 I don’t like them.
 Their perfect, beautiful faces, long legs, and big tits are too much.
 They speak too sweet Spanish.
 I’m sure the guys will look at them like they do delicious burritos.
 Competition.